j0n/cmp-v3/README.md

 cmp-v3
 ======
 Touch example for lecture.
-Shwon on a chromebook pixel 11
+Shown on a chromebook pixel 11